Variational analysis of the discontinuous Galerkin time-stepping method for parabolic equations: Introduction

 This equivalence is verified by considering the associating operators with $B$ and the operator norms of their inverse operators.
 Indeed, this equivalence plays an important role in the discussion below.

 The dG$(q)$ method described below (see \eqref{eq:2}) is based on the formulation \eqref{eq:1}, which means that the dG$(q)$ method is consistent with \eqref{eq:1} in the sense of Lemma \ref{la:2}.
 (The consistency is also called the Galerkin orthogonality.)
 Therefore, it is natural to ask whether a discrete version of \eqref{eq:bnb}, particularly \eqref{eq:bnb1}, is available.
 If it is established, then the best approximation property and optimal order error estimates are obtained as direct consequences.
-Although such an approach is quite standard for elliptic problems, apparently little is done for parabolic problems.

 In this paper, after describing the dG$(q)$ method, we first prove that there exists a positive constant $c_1$ such that (see Theorem \ref{th:0})